 Scholars @ Silver Eye

-Scholars @ Silver Eye are junior and senior level college students from Point Park University, the University of Pittsburgh, and Carnegie Mellon University, who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts nonprofit management training.
+Scholars @ Silver Eye are senior-level college students from Point Park University, the University of Pittsburgh, Carnegie Mellon University, or other Pittsburgh area universities who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts nonprofit management training.

 The Scholars learn the ins and outs of working in an arts non profit, working towards developing a deeper understanding our mission.
 They also help to create artist-centered exhibitions, and support the creative and community based work we do.
-Scholars @ Silver Eye gain fine art skills through working in our digital photography work space, the Lab @ Silver Eye, and gain curatorial and research skills while assisting in the development and implementation of exhibitions at Silver Eye.
+Scholars @ Silver Eye gain fine art skills through working in the Lab @ Silver Eye, and gain curatorial and research skills while assisting in the development and implementation of exhibitions at Silver Eye.

 This work is paid or done in exchange for college credit with a weekly commitment of 8-10 hours.

-About Silver Eye Silver Eye promotes the power of contemporary photography as a fine art medium by creating original exhibitions, unique educational programing, and a space for artists to learn, create, and connect through our digital lab.
+Silver Eye promotes the power of contemporary photography as a fine art medium by creating original exhibitions, unique educational programming, and a space for artists to learn, create, and connect through our digital lab.
 Our programs are dedicated to supporting the work of emerging, mid-career, and under-recognized artists and sharing that work with our diverse audiences in engaging and meaningful ways.